 Their beliefs put them on their knees every day to pray, put scriptures in their hands, sent them to church every Sunday, encouraged them to perform wonderful charity work, and to abstain from drugs and alcohol, among many other things.

 Why?
 Because they believed Joseph Smith was a true prophet who restored Christ’s Church here on earth.

 When I was a kid, I guess none of this really mattered much.
 If my parents – whom I love beyond words – and the rest of my community said that’s the way things are, what choice did I really have?

-As it turns out, though, a third of god’s spirit children – Satan and his homies – weren’t stoked about gambling away their eternal salvation.
-So, they demanded that each soul who passes the veil of mortality be awarded eternal salvation.
+As it turns out, though, a third of god’s spirit children – Satan and his crew – weren’t stoked about gambling away their eternal salvation, so they demanded that each soul who passes the veil of mortality be awarded eternal salvation.
 Not amused, god condemned Satan and the rest of his crew to eternal damnation.